hyper-designed/hyper_storage/packages/hyper_storage/README.md

 - ✅ **Typed Storage:** Store and retrieve data with type safety.
 - ✅ **JSON Serialization:** Store and retrieve custom objects by providing `toJson` and `fromJson` functions.
 - ✅ **Named Containers:** Organize your data into named containers for better structure.
+- ✅ **Custom Serializable Objects Support:** Easily store and retrieve custom objects by providing serialization functions.
+- ✅ **Reactivity:** Listen to changes in the storage and react accordingly.
 - ✅ **Asynchronous:** All operations are asynchronous, making it suitable for Flutter applications.
 - ✅ **Cross-Platform:** Works on mobile, web, and desktop platforms.
 - ✅ **Fully Tested:** Comprehensive test coverage to ensure reliability.